-Overall, revenues outside of the U.S. represented approximately 23% and 20% of total revenues for the first half of fiscal 2016 and the first half of fiscal 2015, respectively.
-Revenues derived from fixed-price engagements were 16% and 15% of total revenues for the first half of fiscal 2016 and the first half of fiscal 2015, respectively.
+Overall, revenues outside of the U.S. represented approximately 23% and 20% of total revenues for the fiscal year-to-date period ended October 1, 2016 and the fiscal year-to-date period ended October 3, 2015, respectively.
+Revenues derived from fixed-price engagements were 17% and 14% of total revenues for the fiscal year-to-date period ended October 1, 2016 and the fiscal year-to-date period ended October 3, 2015, respectively.
 These percentages of revenue derived from fixed-price engagements depend largely on the proportion of our revenues derived from our management consulting business, which typically has a higher concentration of fixed-price service contracts.

 Costs of Services.
-Costs of services increased by \$9.0 million, or 8.6%, to \$113.5 million for the fiscal year-to-date period ended July 2, 2016 from \$104.5 million for the fiscal year-to-date period ended July 4, 2015.
-These increased costs were driven by the salaries and fringe benefits of our increased consulting headcount, as well as increases in incentive compensation.
-As a percentage of revenues, costs of services increased to 69.4% for the first half of fiscal 2016 from 67.6% for the first half of fiscal 2015 due primarily to the previously mentioned increase in employee compensation and fringe benefit costs as more revenue was sourced by employees rather than consultants in the second quarter of fiscal 2016 as compared with the second quarter of fiscal 2015.
-GNU's costs of services declined during the first half of fiscal 2016 by \$0.3 million, principally due to the sale of substantially all of its business assets in April 2016 and the cessation of its operations.
+Costs of services increased by \$14.8 million, or 9.5%, to \$171.3 million for the fiscal year-to-date period ended October 1, 2016 from \$156.5 million for the fiscal year-to-date period ended October 3, 2015.
+These increased costs were driven by the salaries and fringe benefits of our increased consulting headcount, as well as increases in incentive compensation and forgivable loan amortization.
+As a percentage of revenues, costs of services increased to 69.9% for the fiscal year-to-date period ended October 1, 2016 from 67.7% for the fiscal year-to-date period ended October 3, 2015 due primarily to the previously mentioned increase in employee compensation and fringe benefit costs as more revenue was sourced by employees rather than consultants in the first three quarters of fiscal 2016 as compared with the first three quarters of fiscal 2015.
+GNU's costs of services declined during the fiscal year-to-date period ended October 1, 2016 by \$0.6 million, principally due to the cessation of its operations in April 2016.